If you're selling alcohol and you want to offer a discount, you must still follow minimum unit pricing.

-This is different from a voucher that isn't linked to a reward card or loyalty scheme, where there's no cash value.
+This is different from a voucher that is not linked to a reward card or loyalty scheme, where there's no cash value.

 Price-marked products and flash packs

-If you're selling products that come with the price already marked on the packaging, you must still make sure it isn't being sold for less than the minimum unit price.
+If you're selling products that come with the price already marked on the packaging, you must still make sure it is not being sold for less than the minimum unit price.

-If you buy alcohol online or through telephone sales, minimum unit pricing will apply if the sale is sent from Scotland.
+If you buy alcohol online or through phone sales, minimum unit pricing will apply if the sale is sent from Scotland.

-For example, if you buy alcohol online in Scotland and the alcohol is sent from England, the minimum unit pricing won't apply.
+For example, if you buy alcohol online in Scotland and the alcohol is sent from England, the minimum unit pricing will not apply.

 However, if you buy alcohol online and the alcohol is sent from Scotland, minimum unit pricing will apply.

-Delivery charges are separate and can't be included as part of the price.
-For example, if the minimum price for two 2-litre bottles of 6% ABV cider is £12 and the total cost is £10 plus £2.50 for delivery, this doesn't count as £12.50 – it counts as £10 and is under the minimum price.
+Delivery charges are separate and cannot be included as part of the price.
+For example, if the minimum price for two 2-litre bottles of 6% ABV cider is £12 and the total cost is £10 plus £2.50 for delivery, this does not count as £12.50 – it counts as £10 and is under the minimum price.

-You can still sell damaged stock at a reduced price, as long as the reduced price isn't below the minimum price.
+You can still sell damaged stock at a reduced price, as long as the reduced price is not below the minimum price.

-For example, if the minimum price for a 2-litre bottle of 6% ABV cider is £6 and you usually sell it for £8, you can't sell damaged stock for anything less than £6.
+For example, if the minimum price for a 2-litre bottle of 6% ABV cider is £6 and you usually sell it for £8, you cannot sell damaged stock for anything less than £6.

-Minimum pricing is part of your premises licence and states that alcohol can't be sold below its minimum price, no matter what condition it's in.
+Minimum pricing is part of your premises licence and states that alcohol cannot be sold below its minimum price, no matter what condition it's in.

-While these examples are common, they don't cover every situation.
-A guidance document will be made available on this page soon – it will give more detailed examples.
+While these examples are common, they do not cover every situation.
+You can check the guidance document for more information.

-These examples don't legally bind Licensing Boards or the courts.
+These examples do not legally bind Licensing Boards or the courts.
 The courts will always decide whether the legislation has been interpreted correctly.

-If there's a situation where you aren't sure whether minimum unit pricing has been followed, the best option is to take the safest action.
+If there's a situation where you are not sure whether minimum unit pricing has been followed, the best option is to take the safest action.
 You may want to take legal advice to make sure.